Vladimir Plahotniuc: Criticism and allegations

-In June 2015, former Prime Minister of Moldova Ion Sturza, stated in a TV talk-show that "[...]
+In June 2015, former prime minister of Moldova Ion Sturza, stated in a TV talk-show that "[...]
 Republic of Moldova is a captured state, and it is controlled by Plahotniuc [...]".
-In October 2015 Petru Bogatu, a Moldovan op-ed columnist, wrote hard criticism in Plahotniuc's address, stating that he [Plahotniuc] "has usurped the central country's administration", and "has subordindate to him prosecutors and judges, subjugating this way country's constitutional institutions.
+In October 2015 Petru Bogatu, a Moldovan op-ed columnist, wrote hard criticism in Plahotniuc's address, stating that he [Plahotniuc] "has usurped the central country's administration", and "has subordinate to him prosecutors and judges, subjugating this way country's constitutional institutions.
 As a result, he transformed the state into a private firm, and the justice – into a gestapo for the intimidation and burial of his political opponents."
-However, these statements are no an impediment for him to be employed by the TV Prime channel that belong to Plahotniuc.

 Several media sources have called him oligarch.
-The former Prime Minister, Vlad Filat, has called him "The puppeteer" (Păpușarul) being accused for traffic of influence over all Moldovan political class.
+The former prime minister, Vlad Filat, has called him "The puppeteer" (Păpușarul) being accused for traffic of influence over all Moldovan political class.
 He constantly draws criticism from Moldovan analysts, NGOs, and columnists, such as journalist Natalia Morari, who called out Plahotniuc for being "pro-Plahotniuc and pro-corruption".

 On 21 September 2017, Maia Sandu, the chairperson of the Party of Action and Solidarity, submitted to the Office of the Prosecutor General of the Republic of Moldova a criminal denunciation on Vladimir Plahotniuc, accusing him in usurpation of state power through the seizure of all state government powers through blackmail and corruption.
 On 11 October 2017, Mihai Ghimpu, the chairperson of the Liberal Party, has reassumed at the Parliamentary Assembly of the Council of Europe some of these accusations and has complained on the fact that Plahotniuc controls the justice in Moldova and abusing this is intimidating political opponents.
-Ghimpu's statements come as a reaction to the arrest of Chisinau Mayor Dorin Chirtoaca (25 May 2017), to whom was incriminated an act of corruption, traffic of influence and excess of official authority in the case of Toll Parking in Chisinau, as well as the arrest of the Minister of Transport and Road Infrastructure, Iurie Chirinciuc (28 April 2017), the case regarding it contains 3 incriminations: passive corruption, abuse of official position and illegal extraction of mineral resources.
+Ghimpu's statements come as a reaction to the arrest of Chișinău mayor Dorin Chirtoaca (25 May 2017), to whom was incriminated an act of corruption, traffic of influence and excess of official authority in the case of Toll Parking in Chișinău, as well as the arrest of the Minister of Transport and Road Infrastructure, Iurie Chirinciuc (28 April 2017), the case regarding it contains 3 incriminations: passive corruption, abuse of official position and illegal extraction of mineral resources.